LIHPC-Computational-Geometry/honeycomb/user-guide/src/index.md

 - ~improve the structure without having to deal with data races and similar issues, thanks to the Rust's guarantees~
 - ~implement basic meshing algorithms to evaluate the viability of the implementation & improve our structure using Rust's framework to streamline the refactoring and parallelization process~
+- ~Benchmark and/or profile and/or parallelize our first algorithm, **grisubal**~
 - Ship a first stable version of the library (see this [issue](https://github.com/LIHPC-Computational-Geometry/honeycomb/issues/150))
-- Benchmark and/or profile and/or parallelize our first algorithm, **grisubal**
+- Work on efficient parallelism

 ### Core Requirements